Fannon/mobo/examples/init/MANUAL.md

 Launch Gephi and open the file _graph.gexf in your projects `/_processed/` directory.
 Through the layout options, a force algorithm has to be applied (like Force Atlas).
 This usually involves some try and error with the parameters, since the correct values depend on the nature of the graph itself.Save the layouted graph as `/_processed/_graph_layouted.gexf`.

+A short screenshot guided tutorial on [how to do force layouting with Gephi](https://github.com/Fannon/mobo/wiki/Use-Gephi-to-layout-the-graph) is available at the wiki.

 ![mobo-gephi](http://up.fannon.de/img/mobo-gephi.png?v=1)

 Now the graph explorer at [localhost:8080/graph.html](http://localhost:8080/graph.html) can be used: